jans510/react-modal-message-wrapper/README.md

 {
     title: 'The title of the message',
-    message: 'The message in detail'
+    detail: 'The message in detail'
 }

 ```